FIRM WINS GRANT OF SUMMARY JUDGMENT IN CITY OF MURRIETA FEDERAL CIVIL RIGHTS SHOOTING CASE: QUALIFIED IMMUNITY PROTECTS DEFENDANT POLICE OFFICER

 Plaintiff claimed he got out of the car to surrender and should not have been shot.
 He was unarmed.
 Two officers testified they could not see his hands as he ran away from the crashed SUV, but his hands went up after he was shot.
 One bystander witness said his hands did not go up until he was shot.
 One bystander witness said his hands were initially up as he left the car, but came down and went up again after he was shot.
 Plaintiff said he put his hands up “immediately” as he exited the crashed SUV, but told an investigator soon after the shooting that he put his hands up because he heard shots.
 The shooting officer was accused by plaintiff of shooting recklessly from a moving vehicle at a known occupied building at a suspect who was clearly and unequivocally surrendering and therefore violated his right against unlawful seizure under the Fourth Amendment.

-Daley and Heft brought a summary judgment/partial summary judgment motion before the Honorable Dale S. Fischer of the Central District Court in Los Angeles.
+Daley and Heft brought a summary judgment/partial summary judgment motion in the Central District Court in Los Angeles.
 The motion put forth all the known evidence before the court, conflicting or not.
 We argued that it really did not matter whether plaintiff’s hands were up or not, as it was undisputed that he was continuing to flee until he was shot.
 The officer who shot him had just seen him violently crash into the detective’s truck, put driver’s and pedestrian’s lives in danger during the dangerous pursuit, and figured the plaintiff was going to try to get away regardless of the danger presented to others.
 To the officer, the plaintiff was a fleeing felon bent on hurting whoever got in his way.
 The motion argued that the officer was entitled to protection from the doctrine of qualified immunity, and the remainder of the claims had no merit based on the known evidence.
 The motion focused, primarily, on one of the “prongs” of qualified immunity – that the law was not “clearly established” to put an officer on notice that in this particular factual situation shooting the plaintiff would violate the constitution.
-Daley & Heft has been aware that the United States Supreme Court has recently been reversing many of the Circuit Courts on this legal issue and there were some persuasive pursuit cases that, if followed by Judge Fischer, would protect the officer and the City.
+Daley & Heft has been aware that the United States Supreme Court has recently been reversing many of the Circuit Courts on this legal issue and there were some persuasive pursuit cases that, if followed, would protect the officer and the City.

 But the court found that even if the officer was unreasonable in his use of force, he still would be entitled to qualified immunity because it was not clearly established at the time of the shooting that his conduct was unconstitutional.
 First, the court agreed that in order to determine whether the right was “clearly established” at the time of the shooting, the inquiry must me made “in the light of the specific context of the case, not as a broad general proposition.”
 Brosseau v.
 Haugen, 543 U.S. 194, 198 (2004)(per curiam).
 The court noted that Daley and Heft correctly observed that the United States Supreme Court has “never found the use of deadly force in connection with a dangerous car chase to violate the Fourth Amendment, let alone to be a basis for denying qualified immunity.”
 Mullenix v.
 Luna, 136 S. St. 305, 310 (2015).
 The court emphasized that Mullenix stressed that it must be clearly established that the Fourth Amendment prohibited the officer’s conduct in the specific situation he confronted, not just on a more general level – a “particularized inquiry.”
-Importantly, and correctly, Judge Fischer framed the specific situation: “A dangerous car chase on occupied streets involving numerous collisions that ended with a crash in a commercial parking lot and a suspected felon, feared to be armed, still running on foot in the directions of occupied buildings.”
+Importantly, the court framed the specific situation: “A dangerous car chase on occupied streets involving numerous collisions that ended with a crash in a commercial parking lot and a suspected felon, feared to be armed, still running on foot in the directions of occupied buildings.”
 Plaintiff failed, as he is required to do, to point the court to authority that clearly established that an officer confronted with these facts is on notice that the suspect has unequivocally surrendered and no longer poses a threat so that lethal force is clearly unjustified, or authority otherwise placing an office on notice that this specific factual scenario does not justify the use of lethal force.”
 Therefore, the officer was entitled to qualified immunity.